-I recently took part in a networking workshop at the BBC run by Simon Smith from the BBC College of Production.
-I was on a panel with Michelle Matherson, BBC Factual Talent Exec, and Caroline Meaby who runs the MGEITF Ones to Watch scheme.
+I recently took part in a networking workshop at the BBC, writes Amy Walker, chaired by Simon Smith from the BBC College of Production.
+Joining me on the panel were Michelle Matherson, BBC Factual Talent Exec, and Caroline Meaby who runs the MGEITF Ones to Watch scheme.

 Why am I doing this?
 Think about your reasons for networking, it will help you focus and stick to your guns.
 Don’t expect to get a job immediately – you’re primarily making contacts at this stage.
 People network for different reasons - to gather and exchange information, and to make friends as well as get jobs.
 It’s unlikely that you will hear about work straightaway, but you might make a contact that eventually leads to work – so play the long game.

 Enjoy yourself.
-Don’t go overboard and get plastered, but do remember, networking is really just professional gossiping – it’s fun.
+Don’t go overboard with the wine and get plastered, but do remember, networking is really just professional gossiping – it’s fun.

 It’s a two-way conversation – LISTEN too.
 There is nothing worse than being talked at.
-And share what you know – about who’s hiring, or about where’s good to work – what goes around comes around.
+Share what you know – about who’s hiring, or about where’s good to work – what goes around comes around.

 Stage fright?
-Lyn Burgess from the Magic Key Partnership taught me this acronym to prompt conversation if you dry up:
+Lyn Burgess from the Magic Key Partnership teaches this acronym to prompt conversation if you dry up:

 There’s a link to Lyn’s networking session for Media Parents at the end of this blog.

 Follow up.
 Take business cards with you.
-I recently saw an Editor hand over a business card with a QR code on the back.
-It was a stroke of genius showing that he was technologically with it and also made it very easy to reconnect.
-And use social networking to follow up afterwards -you can use the Media Parents network to reconnect too and as most people’s profiles have photos on them it’s easy to track people down if you’ve forgotten names.
+I recently saw an Editor hand over a business card with a QR code on the back, it made it very easy to reconnect.
+Use social networking to follow up afterwards – you can use the Media Parents network to reconnect too and as most people’s profiles have photos on them it’s easy to track people down if you’ve forgotten names.

 Take your leave politely.
 If you’re stuck with someone, or get the feeling they’re stuck with you do say “It’s been lovely to talk to you.
 I think we should meet some other people too.”
 Everybody understands that.